 If you like one particular Bible translation you can purchase just that version.
 I recommend the ESV, which will cost you $10.
-This will give you a couple of translation (the LEB–dynamic equivalent and ESV–formal equivalent translation) to compare in Logos or Faithlife.
+This will give you a couple of translations (the LEB–dynamic equivalent and ESV–formal equivalent translation) to compare in Logos or Faithlife.

 Step 5: Study!

-In either Logos or the Faithlife Study Bible app you can highlight a word, a group of words or a verse.
+In either Logos or the Faithlife Study Bible app, you can highlight a word, a group of words, or a verse.

 When you highlight you have the option of either adding a note or adding a color or symbol to the word/words/verse.

 You can watch a Logos video tutorial for more.